ZhangxinruBIT/SynthTumour/README.md

              ├── OAS30003_MR_d1631.nii.gz
              ├── OAS30135_MR_d2931val.nii.gz
              └── OAS30137_MR_d3165.nii.gz

+## Train the junior model

-Then you can train a junior model.
+With the generated nnU-Net-like folds, Then you can train a junior model.

 **Usage for Segmentation with [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git)**